townsfolk/gradle-templates/README.md

 Supported task options:
 * clean - if the target directory already exists, delete it
 * postgres - initializes the project with a postgres container and supporting files
+* mybatis - initializes the project with a mybatis generator config and applies the mybatis plugin; also, applies the postgres option above
 * kafka - initializes the project with a kafka container and supporting files

 ### Project Augmentation Tasks